Yes, you read that right!

 I realize you only have so much time in a day, especially if you’re trying to get ready for work, but that’s what I’d recommend if at all possible.
 Most dogs will go if they have to.

-When he finally does pee or poop in the yard, head out for a walk as a reward!
-Or give a highly valued treat if you’re pressed for time.
+When he finally does pee or poop in the yard, give a treat immediately and head out for a walk as a reward!

 *If you like this article, we’d love to send you other helpful training tips in our weekly newsletter.
 Click Here.

 Go back to some basics and reward your dog with highly valued food for peeing/pooping in the yard.
 Use jerky treats, real chicken, string cheese, hot dogs, whatever he loves!
 And try to walk him as a reward when you can.

 4. Try not to get frustrated if your dog won’t poop in the yard

 I used to get mad at my dog Ace when he wouldn’t poop in the yard.
 I’d be like, “Hurry up!” in a mean voice.
 My obvious frustration caused him to feel tense and stressed and maybe even afraid of me and then he wouldn’t go to the bathroom for sure!
 Today I know I have to be patient and positive with him.
 He’s sensitive. 🙂

 Some dogs really need to jog around a bit in order to, shall we say, get things moving in order to poop!
 This is annoying because nearly every dog I take running will poop about two minutes into the run!
 That’s just the way it is!